 Banana Hollandaise is perfect for any brunch occasion, and commenters on these recipes actually say this is delicious.
 And you can cheat with a jar of hollandaise instead of the mix packets.
 But just don’t leave off the sauce, as it cuts through the sweetness of the banana while the mustard pairs with the ham to add saltiness.
 Well, I’ll be damned… some people actually enjoy this.

 9. Frosted Ribbon Sandwich Loaf

-The frosted loaf holds a surprise in every layer so this is technically one of the more advanced dish on our countdown.
+The frosted loaf holds a surprise in every layer, so this is technically one of the more advanced dishes on our countdown.

 10. Frozen Fruitcake Salad

-Do you remember your grandparents whipping any of these up for a special event or ‘just because’?
+Do you remember your grandparents whipping any of these up for a special event or to punish someone’?
 I sure do!
 Is there a twist on one of these classics that makes your recipe book?
 Or did your grandma make something entirely different yet completely off-the-wall for special occasions?
 We want to know what your disgusting foods were!